 This super simple balsamic chicken marinade helped me manage to stay on track through many, many late evening dinners.
 With just a handful of ingredients, it transforms boring, blah boneless skinless chicken breasts into juicy and succulent grilled chicken that you will crave — all in only 30 minutes!

-Balsamic Chicken Marinade
+Whole30 30-Minute Chicken Marinade

-Finding a balsamic vinegar that doesn’t contain added sugar (added sugar is a big NO during the Whole30) can be quite a challenge, but I finally discovered that the Kirkland brand at Costco is Whole30 compliant.
-Added bonus — it’s also budget friendly!
+Finding a balsamic vinegar for this Whole30 marinade that doesn’t contain added sugar (because added sugar is a hard NO during the Whole30) was quite a challenge.
+But I finally discovered that the Kirkland brand at Costco is Whole30 compliant.
+Added bonus — it’s also surprisingly budget friendly!

 To the oil and vinegar mixture, I add plenty of fresh minced garlic and my favorite Italian seasoning, along with some salt and pepper.
-Whisk it all together and pour it over your chicken breasts in a plastic ZipLoc marinade bag.
+Whisk it all together and pour it over your chicken breasts in a plastic Ziploc marinade bag.

-Close the bag tightly and squish it around to coat the chicken completely.
-Put it on a plate in the refrigerator to marinate for 30 minutes up to 3 hours.
+Don’t have a meat tenderizer?
+Skip the tenderizing step and marinate for at least 30 minutes or up to 3 hours.
 I really don’t recommend any longer, because the acid can actually cause the chicken to start to break down.
 But you can mix it up ahead of time and freeze the chicken breasts in it, because freezing will halt the marination.
-Then you can just thaw it all in the freezer and grill at a later time.
+Then you can just thaw it all in the fridge and grill at a later time.